kai08-cn/mklic/README.md

 ```
 To sign a license, you should have a secret private key.
 And in order to bind the machine, mklic will use a device id.

-Data file is used to save information or make some behavior restrictions. mklik accepts a data file in JSON format.
+Data file is the information submitted by users when they apply for permission, which is used to save information or make some behavioral restrictions. mklic accepts a data file in JSON format.
 ```
 // data file
 {